Western Redcedar Dieback

 The massive size of many trees throughout the region is testament to its capacity for long-term survival.
 Even after a tree has fallen, its bole can remain largely intact on the ground for centuries.

 Western redcedar grows widely throughout our region because of its tolerance to shade, flooding and nutrient poor soils.
-However, recent observations of decline and mortality have raised concern about its ability to cope with changes in the climate.
+However, recent observations of dieback and mortality have raised concern about its ability to cope with changes in the climate.

 Links to More Information